Critics pounce on Meghan McCain’s comments about Asian representation on ‘The View’

 People of color can frequently fill roles they are overqualified for, Poon said in an interview, because they are not afforded opportunities for advancement.
 She pointed to Ling, who began her career as a reporter at age 18.

-Women and people of color also have few pipelines to jobs in certain industries dominated by White men because fewer opportunities for mentorship exist, said Vivian Louie, the director of the Asian American Studies Program & Center at Hunter College.
+Women and people of color also have few pipelines to jobs in certain industries dominated by White men because fewer opportunities for mentorship exist, said Vivian Louie, director of the Asian American Studies Program & Center at Hunter College.

 “That’s not only applying to Asian Americans but all people of color,” Louie said.

-Earlier in the week, McCain gained attention when a clip from the show in March resurfaced in which she backed former president Donald Trump when he referred to covid-19 as the “China virus.”
+Earlier in the week, McCain gained attention when a clip from the show last year resurfaced in which she backed President Donald Trump when he referred to the novel coronavirus as the “China virus.”

 After comedian John Oliver re-aired the video on his show, HBO’s “Last Week Tonight,” in a segment devoted to the increased reports of violence against Asian Americans, McCain apologized.